joesteinkamp/design-knowledge-base/5_Leadership/Management/Hiring.md

 Please be prepared to explain your recommendation and how you came to it when we do our video interview.
 We will spend 30-60 minutes discussing it at the end of the interview.

 Lastly, please time-box your work to no longer than 3 hours and make any assumptions you need to.

+  **Alternative**
+  Reimagine and redesign an existing digital product of your choice that showcases your skills and abilities to solve a complex problem as a designer.

 ##### Critique